lilingxi01/radix-colors-tailwind/README.md

 /* All colors and their dark mode variants are automatically included */ /* You typically don't need separate dark imports unless targeting specific dark variables */

+/* This includes the red and blue colors, including their transparent variants and dark color variants */
+@import "radix-colors-tailwind/dist/red.css";
+@import "radix-colors-tailwind/dist/blue.css";

+/* Alternatively, you can include all colors by a single line of import */
 @import "radix-colors-tailwind";

 /* Optional: Disable default colors to purely use Radix Colors */